Race and ethnicity in the NHL

-The National Hockey League (NHL) evolved from a mono-ethnic and primarily Canadian professional athletic league to span North America.
+The National Hockey League (NHL) evolved from a mono-ethnic and primarily Canadian professional athletic league to one that spans North America.
 The distribution of ethnic groups has been gradually changing since the inception of the NHL.
-The league consists of a variety of players from varying nationalities and diverse backgrounds.
-Once known as a league riddled with racism and exclusiveness, the NHL has made some positive steps toward a more diverse and inclusive institution.

-The NHL began its expansion of player nationalities in the 1970s when players hailed from the United States, Sweden, and Finland.
-The share of Canadians in the league dropped to 75% by the 1980s and is now slightly less than 50%.
-In 2011, the NHL was composed of 93% of players who identified as white, with the remaining 7% identifying as varying ethnicities.
+The league consists of players from varying nationalities and diverse backgrounds.
+The NHL first expanded its representation of player nationalities in the 1970s, with players joining the league from the United States, Sweden, and Finland.
+The share of Canadians in the league dropped to 75% by the 1980s and was slightly under 50% by 2012.